Cherry blossoms in Macon, Georgia

-Cherry Blossom Festival (Conyers) – It may not be the biggest cherry blossom-centric event in the state, but it is still filled with plenty of pink fun for everyone!
-Guests are invited to enjoy a multicultural experience at the festival, which features 300 art and craft booths, children’s activities and food courts.
-This year’s festival runs April 2-3 at the Georgia International Horse Park.
+It may not be the biggest cherry blossom-centric event in the state, but it is still filled with plenty of pink fun for everyone!
+Guests are invited to enjoy a multicultural experience at the Conyers Cherry Blossom Festival, which features 300 art and craft booths, children’s activities and food courts.
+This year's festival runs March 21-22, 2020, at the Georgia International Horse Park.

-Gibbs Gardens (Ball Ground) – Sure, it’s off the beaten path, but a visit to Gibbs Gardens is worth the journey any time of the year, especially during their spring events.
+Sure, it's off the beaten path, but a visit to Gibbs Gardens is worth the journey, especially during their spring events.
 In mid-March their cherry blossoms are expected to be in full color.
 Admission to the gardens is $20 for adults, $18 for seniors and $10 for children.
-Children five years old and younger receive complementary admission.